 In many cases, it is unclear if chronic insomnia is a symptom of some physical or psychological condition or if it is a primary disorder of its own.
 In most instances, a mix of psychological and physical conditions causes the insomnia.

-Psychophysiologic insomnia occurs when temporary insomnia disrupts your circadian rhythms:
+Psychophysiologic insomnia occurs when temporary insomnia disrupts your sleep patterns:

 - You begin to associate the bed not with rest and relaxation, but with a struggle to sleep.
 A pattern of sleep failure emerges.